The fdisk command on Linux Explained

 By default, the fdisk command creates standard Linux partitions.
 It supports many other partition types as well.
 To view a complete list of all supported partition types, you can use the l command.
 The l command lists all supported partition types with their hexacode.

 To change the partition type, we use the t command.
 The t command needs two arguments: partition number and hexacode.
 By default, it changes the type of the last partition.
 To change the type of any other partition, specify its number as an argument.
-After partition number, you need to specify the hexacode of the type you want to use.
+After the partition number, specify the hexacode of the type you want to use.

 Let us change the type of the last partition to LVM.